deansher/llm-multiple-choice-py/README.md

 ## Usage

 This library helps you create multiple-choice questionnaires for LLMs to fill out.

-Here's a basic example:
+### Creating a Questionnaire

 ```python
 from llm_multiple_choice import ChoiceManager, DisplayFormat